 Who Should Buy Tickshield?

 Those who require extra strength insect protection—think hikers, campers, fishermen, and other outdoors-man.
-Tickshield is also an ideal insect repellent for larger pets, such as large dogs (20+ lbs.) and horses.
+Tickshield is also an ideal insect repellent for larger pets, such as large dogs (20+KG or lbs in weight.) and horses.

 Fascinating Flea and Tick Facts